Redact Sensitive Data From Your Logs On-Prem by Using Observability Pipelines | Datadog

 Automatically redact sensitive log data with out-of-the-box scanning rules

-Datadog Observability Pipelines’ Sensitive Data Scanner integration provides 70 out-of-the-box (OOTB) scanning rules to help you easily maintain legal compliance and customer confidentiality.
-Sensitive Data Scanner detects and redacts sensitive data from your logs in Datadog—and now, by combining it with Observability Pipelines, you can redact sensitive data before it even leaves your infrastructure.
+Datadog Observability Pipelines’ Sensitive Data Scanner integration provides more than 90 out-of-the-box (OOTB) scanning rules to help you easily maintain legal compliance and customer confidentiality.
+Sensitive Data Scanner detects and redacts sensitive data from your logs in Datadog.
+Now, by combining Sensitive Data Scanner with Observability Pipelines, you can redact sensitive data before it even leaves your infrastructure.

 Datadog provides OOTB rules that automatically recognize standard patterns, enabling you to detect and redact sensitive data such as:

 When you create a pipeline, you’ll specify a log source (e.g., Splunk HEC or Sumo Logic) and one or more scanning rules.
 Datadog will automatically apply those rules to scan your logs in real time.
-By redacting sensitive data from logs in your infrastructure—before they are forwarded to your preferred destinations—Sensitive Data Scanner allows you to safely ship and store logs without risk of exposing personally identifiable information (PII) and other sensitive data.
+By redacting sensitive data from logs in your infrastructure—before they are forwarded to your preferred destinations—Sensitive Data Scanner helps you to ship and store logs while reducing the risk of including PII and other sensitive data.

 Consider the example of a global e-commerce company that collects and stores payment information from customers all over the world.
-If the company were to store unredacted sensitive information—such as credit card numbers and email addresses—they would risk legal consequences if log data were exposed, breaching data privacy laws and data residency requirements.
-Using Observability Pipelines’ Sensitive Data Scanner integration, the company applies the out-of-the-box credit card and email address rules to the pipelines that route their Sumo Logic log data to Datadog Log Management.
-The Observability Pipelines Worker running within the company’s infrastructure scrubs the sensitive data as the logs are aggregated and processed, preventing card numbers and email addresses from leaving the environment or being viewed by malicious actors.
+If the company were to store unredacted sensitive information—such as credit card numbers and email addresses—they could risk legal consequences if log data were exposed, possibly breaching data privacy laws.
+Using Observability Pipelines’ Sensitive Data Scanner integration, the company applies the out-of-the-box credit card and email address rules to the pipelines that route their Splunk log data to Datadog Log Management.
+The Observability Pipelines Worker running within the company’s infrastructure scrubs the sensitive data as the logs are aggregated and processed, preventing that data from leaving the environment or being viewed by malicious actors.

 You can also specify tags that should be added to logs.
 If you ship your logs to Datadog, you can use these tags throughout the Datadog platform, for example, grouping similar logs for analysis or applying role-based access control (RBAC) to ensure that only authorized users have access to view the logs.

-The pipeline in the screenshot below applies an OOTB rule to detect and redact GitHub access tokens from logs collected by the Datadog Agent.
-That rule uses a regular expression to identify strings that match the tokens’ format.
-It specifies Redact as its action, and it replaces the matched text with the string github_access_token_redacted, removing the risk of storing and transmitting this sensitive data.
+The pipeline in the screenshot below applies OOTB rules to detect and redact information related to the Payment Card Industry Data Security Standard (PCI DSS) from logs collected from Splunk.
+These rules use regular expressions to identify strings that match the data format and then redact the matched text to remove the risk of storing and transmitting this sensitive data.

 Additional OOTB rules let you easily detect SSH keys, IP addresses, and other sensitive data.